 Our experience at the Mali Bar Zagreb

-We’ve eaten here at two occasions, both times at lunchtime.
-And both times food was simply mouthwatering.
+We’ve eaten here on many occasions, every time at lunchtime.
+And every time the food was simply mouthwatering.

-Ana’s spring peas soup was one of the best we’ve ever eaten.
-Thick, and creamy, this soup came with raw young green peas, basil and chamomile.
+Ana’s spring peas soup is one of the best we’ve ever eaten.
+Thick, and creamy, this soup came with raw young green peas, basil, and chamomile.

-Chinese pot-sticker dumplings filled with meat, shrimps and pok choi were delicious.
-Veggies tempura was light and delicate.
-It consisted of fresh asparagus, zucchini flowers, carrots, and parsley.
+Chinese pot-sticker dumplings filled with meat, shrimps, and bok choi are delicious.
+The veggies’ tempura is always light and delicate.
+It consists of fresh asparagus, zucchini flowers, carrots, and parsley.
 I don’t even like parsley, but found it delicious when made this way.

-On earlier occasion we had a chance to taste grilled tomino cheese on a bed of endive, radicchio, and lettuce.
+Feeling like something more traditional?
+Taste grilled tomino cheese on a bed of endive, radicchio, and lettuce.
 Simple and yummy!
-Then, roasted cod fillet served with potato & green garlic mash and a spicy tomato sauce.
-Cod was awesome, but we went crazy on that mash.
+Or, roasted cod fillet served with potato & green garlic mash and a spicy tomato sauce.
 We’ve also eaten here the best fish & chips … ever.
 A hake fish was fried in a beer batter.
-Fish was light and crispy on the outside, and moist and soft on inside.
+Fish was light and crispy on the outside, and moist and soft on the inside.
 Really, really excellent!

 Desserts here are also great.
 You can always find three to four different daily desserts.
 We’ve tasted passion fruit crème brulée, carob & chocolate cake, and white chocolate & hazelnut cake.

 Final verdict: We are seriously in love with Mali Bar’s food.
 This place simply speaks to us.
 Many of our friends complain that portions here are way too small, and prices are high.
 However, I think they are missing completely the point.
-Food here is super-fresh and yummy, innovative, but yet simple.
-Yes, portions are small, but in a tapas-style bar you are meant to eat many small portions of different dishes.
-Price range from 35 kn to 120 kn, and majority of dishes cost around 70 kn.
-House wine, Pilato’s Istarska Malvazija (white wine) and a blend of teran and cabarnet sauvignon (red wine), costs 10 kn a glass.
-Other Croatian wine costs around 25 kn a glass.
+The food here is super-fresh and yummy, innovative, but yet simple.
+Yes, portions are small, but who cares!
+Price range from 35 Kn to 120 Kn, and the majority of dishes cost around 70 Kn.
+House wine, Pilato’s Istarska Malvazija (white wine), and a blend of teran and Cabernet Sauvignon (red wine) cost 10 Kn a glass.
+Other Croatian wine costs around 25 Kn a glass.